EthosTeckno/point-of-sale/README.md

 2. Click the 'Permissions' tab
 3. Give 'Other users' the _reader permission
 ##### Create the transactions database
 This database will store the transactions that your point of sale terminals process.
-Because these transactions are synched back to a central source, they can be aggregted and mined for business insight.
+We will be synching data from your client app to your CLoudant account.
+However, there is nothing stopping you from synching multiple client apps to one Cloudant account, which would allow you to aggregate transaction data for analysis.
 1. Select 'Databases' from the left hand menu
 2. Select 'Create Database' from the top right
 3. Enter 'pos-transactions' as the DB name